Commitment + Clinical Leadership = Better Outcomes

 Port of Call: Enjoying the Food of New Orleans

-Each month, the participating dietary and life enrichment teams in the communities that Saber Healthcare provides services to will offer monthly Port of Call programs.
-On Port of Call days, residents will enjoy delicious food and fun activities from a different “port,” which is always a different country or city.
+Each month, the participating Dietary and Life Enrichment teams in the communities that Saber Healthcare provides services to will offer a monthly Port of Call program.
+On Port of Call days, residents of these participating communities will enjoy delicious food and fun activities from the chosen country or city.

 New Orleans: Creole and Cajun Food